Patient information: Poison ivy (Beyond the Basics)

 Poison ivy plants produce a green or off-white fruit in autumn, and in some cases, black dots form on the plants' leaves.
 It is not always possible to identify the plant by the leaves alone since the appearance can vary depending upon the season, growth cycle, region, and climate.

 Poison ivy, oak, and sumac plants grow in many areas across the United States and throughout the world.
 East of the Rocky Mountains, poison ivy commonly grows as a climbing vine.
 In the Rocky Mountain area and west, poison ivy tends to grow low to the ground as a shrub.
-Poison oak most often grows west of the Rocky Mountains, and poison sumac inhabits boggy areas in the southeastern part of the United States.
+Western poison oak grows west of the Rocky Mountains and eastern poison oak grows in the southeast United States.
+Poison sumac inhabits boggy areas in the southeastern part of the United States.
 The plants are not usually found in areas at high elevations or in desert climates.

 POISON IVY SIGNS AND SYMPTOMS